PllewxaM/Wordle-for-the-World/README.md

 ***
 ### Stash
 To spell a word, either stash five individual letters, or stash a five-letter word.
-Below are two ways to stash the word "start":
+Below are two ways to stash the word "START":
 >“*Stash* S"<br />"*Stash* T"<br />"*Stash*  A"<br />"*Stash* R"<br />"*Stash* T”
 >“*Stash* START”